 I have been trying for YEARS to make a green zhug just the way I like it, but each time I tried, I found something was a little off.
-At long last, I think I have finally got it!
+At long last, I think I’ve finally got it!

-Though it is cilantro based, it does not taste quite like cilantro, and some who cannot tolerate cilantro love zhug.
+Though it is cilantro based, it does not taste quite like cilantro, and some who can’t tolerate cilantro love zhug.

 Ok, enough of that, here’s the recipe!

-- 2 medium bunches cilantro, stems remove (use the whole plant, with the stems, from where leaves begin and up)
+2 medium bunches cilantro, stems removed (use the whole plant, with the stems, from where leaves begin and up)

 - In a food processor fitted with a metal blade, chop the garlic